-At all times during the term of this Agreement, Contractor shall comply with all applicable federal, state, and local laws and regulations during its performance of all work contemplated by Exhibit A to this Agreement ("Work").
+At all times during the term of this Agreement, Contractor will comply with all applicable federal, state, and local laws and regulations during its performance of all work contemplated by Exhibit A to this Agreement ("Work").
 Contractor represents and warrants that it has all licenses or certificates required to perform the Work or has received waivers from such requirements.
-Contractor shall insure that all subcontractors performing Work under this Agreement are properly licensed to perform such Work.
-Contractor shall provide District with all reasonable assistance in complying with all applicable federal, state, and local laws and regulations.
+Contractor will insure that all subcontractors performing Work under this Agreement are properly licensed to perform such work.
+Contractor will provide District with all reasonable assistance in complying with all applicable federal, state, and local laws and regulations.

-21.2.
+20.2.
 Non-infringement

-The Work shall not violate or infringe upon the rights of any third party, including, without limitation, any patent rights, copyright rights, trademark rights, trade secret rights, or other proprietary rights of any kind.
+The Work will not violate or infringe upon the rights of any third party, including, without limitation, any patent rights, copyright rights, trademark rights, trade secret rights, or other proprietary rights of any kind.

-21.3.
+20.3.
 Authority